larryr1/WOW/README.md

 # WOW Downloader
-Project for my school that enables the automatic downloading and presentation of a slideshow via an email.
+Project for my school that enables the automatic downloading, processing, and presentation of a slideshow via an email.